Posted on March 26, 2019

 In this series, we’ll look at the top six mechanical retrofitting best practices to reduce and avoid the above-mentioned risks and to bring maintenance and refurbishment of these buildings to a successful end.

 Tip One: Effective Project Design and Preparation are Essential

 Planning and preparation are crucial in retrofit projects where many factors concerning the building’s preservation need to be considered.
 Specifying the right pipe joining method from the start can help overcome most of these challenges and can result in a swift installation and material handling.
-Using today’s modern design technologies, such as 3D modelling, scanning and walk-throughs brings along numerous advantages.
+Using today’s modern design technologies, such as 3D modeling, scanning and walk-throughs bring along numerous advantages.
 Not only will implementing mechanical retrofitting best practices enable more accurate designs and solve issues like pipe collisions at an early design stage, but it will also enhance onsite material handling.

-Using modern design technologies allows the output of detailed bill of materials and pipe cut length sheets, resulting in leaner fabrication techniques, improved material handling and less time spent on the job site.
+Using modern design technologies allows the output of detailed bill of materials and pipe cut length sheets, resulting in leaner fabrication techniques, improved material handling, and less time spent on the job site.

 As we continue to examine the top six mechanical retrofitting best practices, make sure to check back into our six-part series to learn more about the top benefits when retrofitting existing and historic buildings.

 View the complete Mechanical Retrofitting Best Practices series here:

 - Effective project design and preparation are essential